menusal/menusal.github.io/_posts/2023-02-22-USE-SIGNALS.md

 As your application grows in size and complexity, managing state with **useState** can become more difficult and error-prone. **@preact/signals-react** can provide a more scalable solution for managing state, especially in applications with a large number of components or complex state dependencies.

-In this example, we define two Preact components: Counter and CounterWithState.
+In this example, we define two React components: Counter and CounterWithState.
 Counter uses useSignal to get the current count value from the countSignal and a setter function to update the count.
 CounterWithState uses the **useState** hook to define the current count value and a setter function to update the count.
 Both components render a button element that displays the current count value and has a click handler that updates the count.